 To help extract crumbs and dust from carpet fiber, the Shark Navigator comes equipped with a handy beater bar, making it the perfect cleaning tool for high-pile carpets and shaggy rugs.

-The bad news is that the beater bar cannot be turned off; switching between beater bar modes simply changes the speed of the bar.
-This, unfortunately, means you run the risk of damaging bare floors when using this tool.
+The bad news is that the beater bar cannot be turned off; switching between beater bar modes changes the speed of the bar.
+Unfortunately, you run the risk of damaging bare floors when using this tool.

 Short Power Cord

 And finally, the 25-foot power cord is far too short to use the handheld mode.
 Granted, you can extend your reach by plugging the Shark into an extension cord – something I recommend everyone do – since without it, cleaning a single spacious room will require multiple plugging and unplugging.Related Shark Upright Vacuum Articles

 Shark LZ601 Lift Away Self Cleaning Brushroll Upright Vacuum